 Which is why I thought I’d put together a fun little “Fashion Dictionary” for you!
 Just in case you’re ever in Romania and you get called a Pitipoanca, you might want to know what that means (hint: it’s not a compliment!)
 Hope you find it amusing and informative- and if you want me to do some sequels, you can always let me know in the Comments section.

 Romanian to English Fashion Dictionary

-Pitipoanca (Pron.
-Pee-tzee-pwun-kuh)- A woman of great taste and knowledge- if you’re in the market for a neon pink lipstick, a buff jock to carry your (fake) Louis Vuitton bag or a salon that does cheap but totally believable (ahem…) hair extensions.
-She does like to be dressed up and wear makeup 24/7, and to portray a heavily feminine image- but be warned: her taste runs more towards Jersey Shore than Ulyana Sergeenko.
-Usually travels in expensive cars (not her own) and drinks expensive champagne (bought by the aforementioned jock) and will look at you like you are an inferior form of life unless you are like her (but just a tad uglier), or a rich dude.
+A woman of great taste and knowledge- if you’re in the market for a neon pink lipstick, a buff jock to carry your (fake) Louis Vuitton bag or a salon that does cheap but totally believable (ahem…) hair extensions.
+She does like to be dressed up and wear makeup 24/7, and to portray a heavily feminine image.
+But be warned: her taste runs more towards Jersey Shore than Ulyana Sergeenko.
+Usually travels in expensive cars (not her own) and drinks expensive champagne (bought by the aforementioned jock).
+And she will look at you like you are an inferior life form.
+That is unless you are like her (but just a tad uglier), or a rich dude.